richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * "Our devops team is really average compared to the 10x devops I saw at my last company"
 * "That new intern is 10x and hungry, I can see them going places fast"

- We want to identify those who are exceptional in our industry at many skills capacities (junior, senior, etc.) and within comparable types of work (web programming, game programming, devops, etc.).
+ We want to identify those who are exceptional in our industry at many capacities (junior, senior, etc.) and within various sub-fields development (web programming, game programming, devops, etc.).

  ## Differentia